PatrickG1014/BPTCharging/README.md

 cd wx
 npm install
 ```
-Then open Weixin DevTools and compile the project.
+Then open Weixin DevTools, build npm and compile the project.